Our Exhibits

 Explorer's Zone

 Kids and the young at heart can explore science concepts in hands-on activities.
-This year we’re focusing on the upcoming April 8, 2024 total eclipse!
+This fall we’re taking a look at Indiana’s state bird – the Cardinal.
 Or you can also examine insects and other specimens up close at the microscope station.
 Check out what the 3-D printer is making and, perhaps, take something printed home from the gift shop!

 In our Early History area, see the Terre Haute-Crawfordsville Land Office safe that stored funds collected from the sale of land in 17 surrounding counties from 1820 to 1853.
 Learn about some early settlers in Montgomery County.